The International Organization for Standardization (ISO) created ISO 17025 accreditation for testing and calibration laboratories.

 The International Laboratory Accreditation Cooperation (ILAC) has established methods of assessing accreditation bodies against another ISO standard.

-This enables accreditation bodies across the world to recognise each other’s accreditations.
+This enables accreditation bodies across the world to recognize each other’s accreditations.

 Geopolitical regions such as the Americas, the European community, Africa, and the Asia-Pacific have created regional cooperations to handle the necessary work for mutual recognition.